weeeBox/mobile-system-design/README.md

 - **"Tweet Like" and "Tweet Details" use cases** - provide delegated implementation for "Like" and "Show Details" operations.
 Injected via DI-graph.
 - **Image Loader** - abstracts image loading from the image loading library.
 Injected via DI-graph.

-## "How much detail should I provide?"
-There's no rule of thumb here.
-Work closely with the interviewer: ask them if you need to go deeper or move on to the next topic.
-If you have an in-person/video interview - watch their facial expressions.
-For example, if you see that the interviewer wants to interrupt you - stop talking and ask if they have any questions.
-The whole point is to work together - that provides a good signal for you as a team player/collaborator.

 ## Providing the "signal"
 The interviewer might be looking for the following signals:
 - The candidate is familiar with most common MVx patterns.
 - The candidate achieves a clear separation between business logic and UI.
 - The candidate is familiar with dependency injection methods.
 - The candidate is capable of designing self-contained isolated modules.

+## Frequently Asked Questions

+### How much detail should I provide in the deep-dive section?"
+There's no rule of thumb here.
+Work closely with the interviewer: ask them if you need to go deeper or move on to the next topic.
+If you have an in-person/video interview - watch their facial expressions.
+For example, if you see that the interviewer wants to interrupt you - stop talking and ask if they have any questions.
+The whole point is to work together - that provides a good signal for you as a team player/collaborator.

+### Why didn't you mention specific classes (like `RecyclerView`/`UICollectionView`) and vendors (like Room, CoreDate, Realm, etc)?
+- To make the guide stable and platform-agnostic: the libraries and the frameworks are constantly evolving - picking up a specific vendor can only be relevant for a short amount of time.
+Using an abstraction is more robust since you only concentrate on the functionality it provides without digging to much into the implementation details.
+- Vendor selection is biased and depends on personal experience and current trends.
+- Big tech companies (like FAANG) might not care much about vendors since they build their custom proprietary stacks.

 ## API Design
 The goal is to cover as much ground as possible - you won't have enough time to cover every API call - just ask the interviewer if they are particulary interested in a specific part, or choose something you know best (in case they don't have a strong preference).